-The Gorbea project ("Gorbea") comprises a package of mineral claims totaling 16,000 ha located in the Mio-Pliocene age mineral belt of northern Chile.
-The project is located approximately 70 km north of Gold Fields Salares Norte development stage project, at an altitude of 4,100 to 4,500m ASL, and is easily accessible by seasonally maintained roads and gravel tracks.
+The Gorbea project ("Gorbea") comprises a package of three mineral claims including Atlas, Titan and Aldebaran, totaling 16,000 ha located in the Mio-Pliocene age mineral belt of northern Chile.
+The project is located approximately 70 km north-northwest of Gold Fields Salares Norte development stage project, at an altitude of 4,100 to 4,500m ASL, and is easily accessible by seasonally maintained roads and gravel tracks.